phelim-h/encord-agents/docs/installation.md

 ## Dependencies

-The dependencies for `encord-agents` are kept lightweight, with the only relatively large dependencies being `opencv-python` and `numpy`.
+The dependencies for `encord-agents` are kept lightweight, with the largest dependencies being `numpy` with `opencv-python-headless` also included in `encord-agents[vision]`.
 To see the full list of dependencies, go [here](https://github.com/encord-team/encord-agents/blob/main/pyproject.toml){ target="\_blank", rel="noopener noreferrer" }.